 The Kids Course is recommended for kids aged five to nine years old and there's a 1.1-metre minimum height requirement.
-Children below seven must be accompanied on the course by a participating buddy age 14 and above, with a maximum of three children to one buddy.
+Children below seven must be accompanied on the course by a participating buddy age 14 and above.

 It’s a good idea to book online at Forest Adventure to secure a slot (timings start from 930am and every half hourly thereafter) before you go.
 Weekend mornings are very popular as it is less hot.
 When we made our booking in January, we noticed that some of the weekend mornings are fully booked till March!
 We were pretty lucky we got two slots on a less crowded Sunday morning.
-You can walk in as well, but that will depend on availability as there is a maximum capacity of ten for the Kids Course for every slot.
+You can walk in as well, but that will depend on availability.

 Aim to arrive at least 10 minutes before your booking timing to register, sign your disclaimer form and make payment.